awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.mysql80-upgrade-procedure.md

 # Upgrading to Aurora MySQL version 3<a name="AuroraMySQL.mysql80-upgrade-procedure"></a>

-For specific upgrade paths to upgrade your database from Aurora MySQL version 1 or 2 to version 3, you can use one of the following approaches:
+For specific upgrade paths to upgrade your database from Aurora MySQL version 2 to version 3, you can use one of the following approaches:
-+ To upgrade an Aurora MySQL version 2 cluster to version 3, you can perform an in\-place upgrade\.
++ Perform an in\-place upgrade\.
 Follow the procedure in [How to perform an in\-place upgrade](AuroraMySQL.Updates.MajorVersionUpgrade.md#AuroraMySQL.Upgrading.Procedure)\.

-  You can also create a snapshot of the version 2 cluster and restore the snapshot to create a new version 3 cluster\.
++ Create a snapshot of the version 2 cluster and restore the snapshot to create a new version 3 cluster\.
 Follow the procedure in [Restoring from a DB cluster snapshot](aurora-restore-snapshot.md)\.
-+ To upgrade from Aurora MySQL version 1, first do an intermediate upgrade to Aurora MySQL version 2\.
-Use any of the upgrade methods in [Upgrading Amazon Aurora MySQL DB clusters](AuroraMySQL.Updates.Upgrading.md)\.

-  Then upgrade from Aurora MySQL version 2 to Aurora MySQL version 3\.
-Direct upgrade isn't available from Aurora MySQL version 1 clusters \(MySQL 5\.6–compatible\) to Aurora MySQL version 3\.

 **Tip**
  In some cases, you might specify the option to upload database logs to CloudWatch when you upgrade\.
 If so, examine the logs in CloudWatch to diagnose any issues that occur during the upgrade operation\.
 The CLI examples in this section demonstrate how to do so using the `--enable-cloudwatch-logs-exports` option\.